TheRomanXpl0it/TheRomanXpl0it.github.io/_posts/writeups/backdoorctf17/2017-09-24-funsignals.md

 The second is rt_sigreturn.

 For a l337 h4xx0r sigreturn means SROP.
-For me means [Wikipedia](https://en.wikipedia.org/wiki/Sigreturn-oriented_programming).
+For me it means [Wikipedia](https://en.wikipedia.org/wiki/Sigreturn-oriented_programming).

 I learnt that we can control the program flow like with rop using sigreturn and the associated structure on the stack.

-This structure contains the context of the signal function.
+This structure contains the context of the signal handler.

 So writing this structure on the stack (with read) we have the complete control of all registers.